Proper Selection Of Protective Gloves–(1) Hand Injury Types

 Hand Injury Types:

-The types of hand injuries can be divided into three categories in large aspects.
+The types of hand injury can be divided into three categories in large aspects.

 2. Damages such as contact dermatitis are mainly injuries to the skin of the hands.
 Lighter, dry skin, peeling, itching, severe redness, blisters, herpes, scarring, etc. The cause of this type of injury is long-term exposure to acid and alkali aqueous solutions, detergents, disinfectants, etc., or exposure to more toxic chemicals and biological substances, and electrical shock, low-temperature frostbite, high-temperature burns, and flame burns.